EricApostal/invite-ranks/readme.md

 In order to use this, you need to setup the config first.
-I don't reccomend you read this in github as there are formatting issues.

 Example on how to use: